tim-koko/website/content/en/blog/20240901-supply-chain-security-01.md

 Priority: 0.91
 categories: ["Technologie", "Kubernetes", "Security"]
 post_img: "images/blog/scs/supply-chain-security-blog.png"
-lead: "Supply Chain Security more and more becomes the attention it deserves, let's have a short introduction about Cosign, Rekor and Fulcio."
+lead: "Supply Chain Security is increasingly receiving the attention it deserves.
+Let’s have a short introduction about Cosign, Rekor, and Fulcio."

 ---

 As Kubernetes continues to dominate the container orchestration landscape, ensuring the security of the software supply chain becomes increasingly critical.
 Even seasoned Kubernetes practitioners must navigate the complexities of securing their containerized applications from development through deployment.
 In this blog, we delve into how Cosign, Sigstore, and Fulcio can fortify supply chain security in your Kubernetes environment.